kensuka21/react-you-owe-me/README.md

 # react-you-owe-me

-This is a side project build with React.
+This is a side project build with React + Flux + React Router.

 ## Technologies